Sharp multiple testing boundary for sparse sequences: Sharp boundaries: beta-min condition and Gaussian noise

-\subsection{Sparsity preserving procedures and dominating FNR at the boundary}
+\subsection{~~Sparsity preserving procedures and dominating FNR at the boundary}

 Theorem~\ref{thmgeneric} determines the minimax optimal combined risk $\fr$, i.e. the sum $\FDR+\FNR$, but not the balance between the two terms struck by optimal procedures.
 In this section, we investigate this tradeoff in more details.
-For instance, the oracle procedure \eqref{equidealthresh} achieves an optimal multiple testing risk by satisfying
+For instance, the proof of Theorem~\ref{thmgeneric} shows that the oracle procedure \eqref{equidealthresh} achieves an optimal multiple testing risk by satisfying

 that is, the FNR ``spends'' all the allowed ``budget'' from the overall minimax risk.
 In this section, we show that this phenomenon holds true for most ``reasonable'' procedures.
 Clearly, some restriction is required on the class of procedures as the trivial test $\vphi\equiv 1$ that always rejects the null achieves the optimal asymptotic risk (of $1$) over $\Theta_{b}$ for $b=b_n\to-\infty$ and has FNR zero.
-We see below that for any sparsity preserving procedure, that is, one not overshooting the true sparsity index $s_n$ by more than some large multiplicative factor, the FNR {\em alone} cannot go below $\overline{\Phi}(b)$ asymptotically.
+We see below that for any `sparsity preserving' procedure, that is, one not overshooting the true sparsity index $s_n$ by more than some large multiplicative factor, the FNR {\em alone} cannot go below $\overline{\Phi}(b)$ asymptotically.

-\begin{definition} We say that a multiple-testing procedure $\vphi=\vphi(X)\in\{0,1\}^n$ {(or strictly, a sequence of such procedures, indexed by $n$),} is {\em sparsity-preserving over} $\Theta=(\Theta_n)_n$, with $\Theta_n\subset\ell_0[s_n]$ {\em up to a multiplicative factor} $A=(A_n)_n$ if, as $n\to\infty$,
+\begin{definition} We say that a multiple-testing procedure $\vphi=\vphi(X)\in\{0,1\}^n$ {(or strictly, a sequence of such procedures, indexed by $n$),} is {\em sparsity-preserving over} $\Theta=(\Theta_n)_n$ (with $\Theta_n\subset\ell_0[s_n]$) {\em up to a multiplicative factor} $A=(A_n)_n$ if, as $n\to\infty$,